-For a base, we chose Wakeup Copenhagen Borgerade, a great location for shopping with easy access to lots of wonderful Christmas markets at this time of year.
 From Copenhagen Airport, jump on the metro for just 20 minutes and find this hotel around a 5 minute walk from metro station Kongens Nytorv.
 Wakeup Copenhagen is modern and clean with small rooms with en-suite bathrooms.
 It is an ideal choice for a short break where you spend almost all of your time out exploring and don’t need your room to be anything fancy or grand.
-Copenhagen’s metro is straight forward to understand with very few lines and is very clean for a subway system.
 This location is also close to Nyhavn, a fantastic waterfront location with a variety of restaurants and picture-perfect, colourful buildings.

 Food in Copenhagen

-The local currency is Danish Krone so this is one of those European cities where you can still get excited about handling a different currency.
-Denominations are high and it is super easy to not realize how much things are costing.
-My theory is, if it’s only for 48 hours, how much damage can I really do?
+The local currency in Denmark is Danish Krone so this is one of those European cities where you can still get excited about handling a different currency.
+Denominations are high and it is super easy to not realise how much things are costing.
+Our theory is, if it’s only for 48 hours, how much damage can we really do?